BBC chief to face lawmakers over sex abuse scandal

 Neither Boaden or Entwistle provided responses to Panorama about the conversation, the BBC said.

-The BBC has launched two independent reviews of the allegations, but Entwistle will face scrutiny from lawmakers as to why his organization has apparently put out partial or misleading information since rival channel ITV first aired the accusations against Savile at the end of last month.
+The BBC has launched two independent reviews of the allegations, but Entwistle will face scrutiny from lawmakers as to why his organisation has apparently put out partial or misleading information since rival channel ITV first aired the accuations against Savile at the end of last month.

 “Why was it (the Newsnight investigation) dropped?
 Why is it that the initial reasons given now appear to be contradicted by the journalists involved?” committee chairman John Whittingdale said, adding the suspicion of interference damaged the BBC’s reputation.

-He said the committee also wanted to know why Savile’s behavior at the BBC had not been challenged when he was alive.
+He said the committee also wanted to know why Savile’s behaviour at the BBC had not been challenged when he was alive.

-While Savile was little known beyond Britain, the eccentric, cigar-chomping one-time DJ was one of the most recognized TV personalities on British television, hosting prime-time shows.
+While Savile was little known beyond Britain, the eccentric, cigar-chomping one-time DJ was one of the most recognised TV personalities on British television, hosting prime-time shows.

 Other BBC employees have talked of a culture at the corporation where women were groped and have hinted that Savile was not the only household name to have been involved.

-“That’s very difficult for the BBC who depend on the trust and affection of license payers for their existence really.
+“That’s very difficult for the BBC who depend on the trust and affection of licence payers for their existence really.
 Anything that undermines or damages that is serious.”

-Paid for by a yearly levy of 145.50 pounds ($230) on all British households with a color TV, critics have queried whether such this license fee funding arrangement should continue when some private media companies are struggling.
+Paid for by a yearly levy of 145.50 pounds ($230) on all British households with a colour TV, critics have queried whether such this licence fee funding arrangement should continue when some private media companies are struggling.